CUL 280 : Culinary Arts Industry Internship

 5. Identify and apply rigorous food safety and sanitation practices.

-6. Demonstrate basic measuring, conversion, food costing, and yield management practices.
+6. Implement basic measuring, conversion, food costing, and yield management practices.

-7. Demonstrate proficiency in the use of communication protocols specific to the culinary industry.
+7. Use communication protocols specific to the culinary industry.

 Content outline